dialogosSoSe17/dialogosSoSe17.github.io/contribute.md

 &nbsp;

 *Note: The files in the _layout folder should be .txt files.
 This is NOT a mistake, it is a bug.
-The format provided by Jekyll for the files in this folder (.hmtl) does not work!
+The format provided by Jekyll for the files in this folder (.html) does not work!
 (At least at the time of construction of the website.)*